Connect with others who understand.

 As your skin begins to heal, you’ll likely notice that less is affected by psoriasis.
 When researchers study new psoriasis treatments, they use the PASI score to measure how well they work.
 This means they look for the treatments that help clear skin the most.

-MyPsoriasisTeam members have shared how they attribute clearing skin to a particular treatment.
+MyPsoriasisTeam members have shared that certain treatments helped clear their skin.
 One member wrote, “Today is a good day.
 The cream seems to be helping — no scaling, burning, or itching.
 Three of my spots are barely noticeable, and the six large patches aren’t really that bad.”

 Another shared their success with a biologic: “My skin is slowly but surely clearing up.
 Except for some discoloration, there’s no more peeling and flaking.”